dromotherm/documentation/pages/themis/FluidTemp/FluidTemp_monitoring.md

 ### TCP mode

+The use of a TCP mode may be necessary to exchange with other PLCs.

-BIOS can act as a TCP server for a RTU bus connected via USB (serial forwarding mode) but you can also use the RS485 port if using a smartflex or ICR Advantech router.
+To do this, BIOS can act as a TCP server for a RTU bus connected via USB (serial forwarding mode) BUT you can also use the RS485 port if using a smartflex or ICR Advantech router.

 ![TCP wiring](smartflex_RS485_conns.png)